-This course provides an overview of how to understand the overrepresentation in US crime statistics and criminal justice institutions of racial/ethnic minorities.
-Two dominant explanations exist: 1) racial/ethnic minorities simply commit more crimes (differential offending levels) and/or 2) the criminal justice system is set up to discriminate against racial/ethnic minorities (systematic bias against marginalized groups).
-We will examine scholarship that addresses these two perspectives and study in varying detail: historical underpinnings of race and racism in crime; public perceptions of the relationship among race/ethnicity and crime; structural racism; the distribution and patterning of crime across Whites and minorities; research geared to explain these associations; and how these statuses play out in the criminal justice system.
+This course provides an overview of how to understand the overrepresentation in US crime statistics and criminal legal system outcomes of racial/ethnic minorities - specifically Blacks, Latina/o/s, and American Indians.
+Two dominant explanations exist: 1) racial/ethnic minorities simply commit more crimes (differential offending levels) and/or 2) the criminal legal system is set up to discriminate against racial/ethnic minorities (systematic bias against marginalized groups).
+We will examine scholarship that addresses these two perspectives and study in varying detail: historical underpinnings of race and racism in crime outcomes; public perceptions of the relationship among race/ethnicity and crime; structural racism; the distribution and patterning of crime across Whites and minorities; research geared to explain these associations; and how these statuses play out in the criminal legal system.
 The ultimate goal is to provide students with a sophisticated understanding of the complex social, economic and political forces shaping the relationships between race/ethnicity, crime, and punishment in the US.
 To that end, we allocate class time during our class sessions every other week (typically on Fridays) so that we can work on specific issues related to readings, the writing assignment, and/or class materials.
 Students will write a theory driven and empirically backed explanation of racially disproportionate incarceration rates between two states.